 JBarrows Filling the Funnel Course Template

-John Barrows is a sales pipeline acceleration master!
-Check out these tips from his most popular course, Filling the Funnel, and learn how you can customize and reinforce these tips where sales plays are happening to maximize revenue.
+Learn how you can customize and reinforce Filling the Funnel course tips where sales plays are happening to maximize revenue.

 When we met with John Barrows who founded JBarrows Sales Training, this concept of losing valuable information through our short-term memory was nothing new to him.
 He offers individual and group online training, in-person and remote training, for growing sales orgs who want to learn how to boost their productivity and drive more revenue.